overlay-market/markets/README.md

 ## WARNING

 The **OVLFPosition** contract is incomplete in its current form.
 Implementation of the updates to the monetary policy and market position contracts to ensure the long-term stability and robustness of the system are in development.
-See [overlay-monetary](https://github.com/overlay-market/overlay-monetary) for ongoing progress on agent-based sims of the former.

 ## Contracts

+For each feed type, we'll have a factory contract that governance uses to deploy all new oracle data streams to offer as markets, that are associated with that feed type.

+Any new feed type we wish to support (e.g. Mirin, Chainlink, UniswapV3), will have the same setup.
+A factory contract to deploy the position contract for each new stream to offer as a market and stores all the market contracts offered as a registry **AND** the actual position contract for that market for traders to build/unwind with.

 ### Rinkeby